 Here’s the good news: When you’re about to do something that can change the system, the computer will always confirm that with you.
 It’s your last chance to stay safe.

-That said, when there’s a pop-up asking whether you want to proceed, take your time to make sure before responding affirmatively.
+When there’s a pop-up asking whether you want to proceed, take your time to make sure before responding affirmatively.
 Don’t just click on “Yes,” “OK,” “Run,” etc., without knowing what will happen as a result.

 Extra: What to do when you accidentally download and run a ransomware